lsst-ts/ts_mtdometrajectory/doc/index.rst

 MTDomeTrajectory can support multiple algorithms for making the dome follow the telescope;
 but at the time of this writing, there is only one.
-The algorithm is specified and configured in :ref:`configuration <lsst.ts.MTDomeTrajectory-configuration>`.
+The algorithm is specified and configured in :ref:`configuration <lsst.ts.mtdometrajectory-configuration>`.

 .. _setEnabledMode command: https://ts-xml.lsst.io/sal_interfaces/MTDomeTrajectory.html#setenabledmode
 .. _moveAz command: https://ts-xml.lsst.io/sal_interfaces/MTDome.html#moveaz